SatyamDG/Udacity_Project_1/README.md

 Our main objective for data analysis is to get the solution for below mentioned Business question:

 1. Which brand of cars is most selling brand depending on user profiles?
-2. which type of cars are more selling?
+2. which body type of cars are more selling?
 3. What are the factors affecting the price of cars?

 ## Packages Required